 The symptoms can range from mild to severe, depending on how much alcohol you have consumed and the period of consumption.

-Suddenly stopping drinking can be a bad idea if you drink heavily on a regular basis or have been a heavy drinker for many years.
+Quitting alcohol all of a sudden can be a bad idea if you drink heavily on a regular basis or have been a heavy drinker for many years.
 Suddenly stopping drinking can cause alcohol withdrawal syndrome (AWS) which can be really difficult and painful to go through.

 To know what heavy drinking is, it is important to know what a standard drink is.
 A standard drink is measured by: